 Don’t we all feel the need to organize something when the new year rolls around?
 My craft room, which also serves as my office, was the first room to get the “treatment”.
 It was a mess.
 A really bad mess.
 Really, really bad.
 I was tired of turning sideways to get to the computer, tired of seeing the cat have to jump over a little pile of stuff to go outside.
 Tired of the chaos.
 So I went to work.
 Two and one half days — yes days — later, I can say done.
 Here are the results.
-We’ll start with the money shot.
+We’ll start with the vintage suitcases.

 I adore the look of suitcases and vintage boxes stacked for storage.
 But for efficiency they’re really not the best.
 It helps to have them on shelves like this instead of stacked on top of each other, but then you have to pull each one out and set it down somewhere to get to the contents.
 Kinda hard in a 5′ wide room.
 Ideally, the shelf itself would pull out, but hubby is way too busy to concoct something like that.
 I’m lucky to have the shelves!

 Now let me say this isn’t a glamor post.
 You’re not going to say, I want a craft room just like that!
 Oh, you might pick up a few ideas.
-I’d like to think I helped in some small way, but girlfriends, this ain’t no magazine worthy room.
+I’d like to think I helped in some small way, but friends, this ain’t no magazine worthy room.
 It’s real.
 It’s a real room for a real person.
 It’s just me doing the best I can with what I have to work with.
 A five feet wide, seventeen feet long room (Okay, I exaggerated.
 It’s a few inches more both ways.
 But only a few.), a couple of neat-o pieces, and way, way, way too much craft crap.
 I’m grateful to have the room, which used to be a porch.
 It’s more than most people have.
 But let’s face it.
 It’s not the dream craft room for any of us.